Making space datasets accessible to tackle climate change (and other) challenges

 In spring 2017, the Canadian Space Agency (CSA) participated for the first time in NASA Space Apps hackathon events held in Canadian locations and facilitated access to Canadian space datasets.
 Now inspired by the lofty goals of Climathon and in keeping with the Open Government initiative, the CSA is releasing additional datasets that could help Climathon participants take action and innovate.

-We took the opportunity of Climathon to create an Open Data page where the public can access a variety of space data including datasets in atmospheric sciences, space environment / space weather and Earth observation, all of which can be useful to the participants.
+We took the opportunity of Climathon to create an Open data and information page where the public can access a variety of space data including datasets in atmospheric sciences, space environment / space weather and Earth observation, all of which can be useful to the participants.
 The page also includes sets of space astronomy and planetary exploration data.
 We will continue to feed it as new datasets become available.

 In October 2018, the Government of Canada will become co-chair of the Open Government Partnership (OGP).
 In the spirit of the OGP's "vision of governments truly serving and empowering their citizens," we at the CSA continue to support Canada's Open Government initiative by making scientific data publicly available to encourage innovation and contribute to the advancement of knowledge.